ssi112/data-structures-algorithms/efficiency_big_O.md

 **Quadratic Rate of Increase**

 When the input goes up by a certain amount, the number of operations goes up by the square of that amount.
-If the input is 2, the number of operations is 2^2 ^or 4.
+If the input is 2, the number of operations is 2^2 or 4.
 If the input is 3, the number of operations is 3^2 or 9.

 Simple Example:
 ```